ServiceNow SAM Pro Implementation: Success Strategies

 Azure Cost Management

 Optimizing Azure costs requires a strategic approach considering the organization’s specific needs and requirements.
-To help organizations optimize their Azure costs, we recommend the following strategies:
+To help organizations optimize their Azure costs, we recommend strategies outlined below.

 Understand your workloads: One of the critical steps in optimizing Azure costs is to understand the specific workloads and resources consumed in your environment.
 This includes identifying which services and resources are used, how they are used, and how much they cost.